What Is the Cost of a DUI in Georgia?

 What Is Considered an Opportunity Cost?

-A DUI charge can often delay certification procedures if you are applying for a high clearance position in the government or another organization.
-The most common consequence of a DUI is disqualification from top-secret security clearances and a negative impact on military careers.
+A DUI charge can often delay certification procedures if you apply for a high clearance position in the government or another organization.
+The most common consequence of a DUI conviction in Georgia is disqualification from top-secret security clearances and a negative impact on military careers.

 DUI convictions also come with new hurdles when it comes to travel, both personally and professionally.
 A DUI, for instance, is considered a felony in Canada and therefore disqualifies an individual from visiting for ten years.
 Your criminal record will follow you wherever you go if you are convicted of a DUI in Georgia.